pcollender/Shigella-Die-off-Modeling/README.md

 parameters for biphasic die-off) by restricting k2_20 to always be less than k1_20 (the value of k2 and k1 at 20 degrees C, respectively).
 Initial runs indicate better parameter estimation than the preceding model, but poor mixing for many parameter estimation chains in JAGS.
-It appears that k1 and k2 are both over-estimated, which implies that the changepoint (based on the third derivative of the biphasic equation with respect to alpha) may need to be restricted.
+It appears that k1 and k2 are both over-estimated, which implies that the changepoint (based on the third derivative of the biphasic equation with respect to time) may need to be restricted.

 ####Non-Working_Full_Model_Bernoulli_Classification_of_Monophasic_Parameters.txt